Fuel4us/EventManagingApp/docs/red/1161140/sp1/readme.md

 The application should have a calendar view to display events.
 An event has a title, description, time stamp and duration.
 Events should be displayed in the calendar ordered by their time stamp.
 It should be possible to create, edit and delete events.
 The calendar should display all events.

+We can further specify this textual requirements as user stories.

+Proposal:

 * US1 - As a User, I want to access my calendar, so I can view my events.

 * US2 - As a User, I want to create an event, so I can .